squidsoup/kiwipycon-2016-youngcoders/students.md

 You should see yourself greeted in the Minecraft window.

 Well done, you've completed the first exercise!
+Ask a Young Coders helper to review your code and get a stamp!

 \pagebreak